This topic contains information on Community Seconds loan eligibility, including:

 a borrower contribution of 5%.

 |Market Value (supported by appraisal) (the unsubsidized sales price)||$150,000.00|

 |Buyer’s Purchase Price; i.e., reduced sales price (the subsidized sales price)||$110,000.00|

 |Borrower Contribution (5%)||$ 7,500.00|

 |First Mortgage Amount (may never exceed the subsidized sales price)||$107,500.00|

 Lenders must review the terms of the Community Seconds program to ensure that the program otherwise meets the requirements of Community Seconds found in B5-5.1-01, Community Seconds Mortgages.

 These transactions can be underwritten manually or with DU.
-When using DU, the lender must enter “Affordable LTV” in the Product Description field in the Additional Data section on the online application, which will result in DU calculating the LTV and CLTV ratios based solely on the appraised value for purchase transactions (and not the lesser of the sales price or appraised value).
+When using DU, the lender must enter “Affordable LTV” in the Product Description field in the online application, which will result in DU calculating the LTV and CLTV ratios based solely on the appraised value for purchase transactions (and not the lesser of the sales price or appraised value).